-[EUROPALIA TRAINS & TRACKS: Lost & Found]
+[EUROPALIA TRAINS & TRACKS: Lost & Found in Antwerp and Brussels]

 Annelies Van Parys composition

-Benjamin Haemhouts director
+Benjamin Haemhouts conductor

 Gaea Schoeters libretto

 Every two years, EUROPALIA develops a programme focusing on one country or theme.
 In 2021, the biennale centres on an invention that changed the world: the train.

 From 14 October 2021 until 15 May 2022, EUROPALIA TRAINS & TRACKS is presenting a programme full of visual arts, performing arts, film, music, literature and debates.
 It will explore trains from four perspectives: their impact on society, sustainability, time and movement.

 The theme prompted Muziektheater Transparant and Casco Phil to use the station – a crossing point and place of contact for many different people – as the setting for an opera.
 Listen to how an opera scene is composed.
 Discover how the librettist manages to distill the messages of random passers-by into a text, originating from a text message or maybe a letter.
 Join the rehearsal.
 Rush hour was never so inspiring!